krb5kdc [-x db_args] [-d dbname] [-k keytype] [-M mkeyname] [-p portnum] [-m] [-r realm] [-n] [-w numworkers] [-P pid_file] [-T time_offset]

 The -P pid_file option tells the KDC to write its PID into pid_file after it starts up.
 This can be used to identify whether the KDC is still running and to allow init scripts to stop the correct process.

 The -p portnum option specifies the default UDP port numbers which the KDC should listen on for Kerberos version 5 requests, as a comma-separated list.
 This value overrides the UDP port numbers specified in the [kdcdefaults] section of kdc.conf, but may be overridden by realm-specific values.
-If no value is given from any source, the default ports are 88 and 750.
+If no value is given from any source, the default port is 88.

 The -w numworkers option tells the KDC to fork numworkers processes to listen to the KDC ports and process requests in parallel.
 The top level KDC process (whose pid is recorded in the pid file if the -P option is also given) acts as a supervisor.
 The supervisor will relay SIGHUP signals to the worker subprocesses, and will terminate the worker subprocess if the it is itself terminated or if any other worker process exits.